-A recent article by the New York Times examines the five star rating system for nursing homes and exposes how nursing homes can game the system.
+A recent article by the New York Times examines the five-star rating system for nursing homes and exposes how nursing homes can game the system.
 Including Rosewood Post Acute Rehabilitation, a North American Healthcare facility located in Sacramento, California.
-The Medicare ratings, are based in large part on self-reported data by nursing homes that the Government does not verify.
+The Medicare ratings are based in large part on self-reported data by nursing homes that the Government does not verify.
 Only one of the three criteria used to determine the star ratings — the results of annual health inspections — relies on assessments from independent reviewers.
 All other measures are reported by the nursing homes and accepted by Medicare at face value.

-It is no wonder that since this ratings system started in 2009, that 37% of the nursing homes have had an increase in their ratings to “four” or “five” stars.
+It is no wonder that since this rating system started in 2009, 37% of the nursing homes have had an increase in their ratings to “four” or “five” stars.
 By 2013, nearly half of the nursing homes had a “four” and “five” star ratings.
 The problem with this star rating system is that it is based on self-reported data, not verified by Government sources, and can cause uninformed families to make decisions to place their loved one in a nursing home that could be dangerous.

 Wendy York and the team at York Law Firm have been handling drops from mechanical lifts as a part of their elder abuse practice for almost 20 years.
 If you believe your loved one has been the victim of elder abuse or neglect in a nursing home or assisted living facility, please call our office so that we can investigate your case at 916-643-2200.
 We are dedicated to representing elders and dependent adults who have been injured, neglected or abused.

 To read the New York Times article, click here http://www.nytimes.com/2014/08/25/business/medicare-star-ratings-allow-nursing-homes-to-game-the-system.html